🍎 🍕 Less apples, more pizza 🤔 Have you seen Buffett’s portfolio recently?Explore for Free

 -

-Welcome to the investing.com UK weekly FTSE 100 update, designed to keep investors informed on the latest market movements and key developments.
-In this concise report, you'll find a summary of the last week's significant news, and trends affecting the index, helping you stay ahead with timely insights for your investment decisions.
+Welcome to the Investing.com UK weekly FTSE 100 latest update, designed to keep investors informed on the newest UK stock market movements and key developments.
+In this weekly report, you'll find a summary of the last week's significant news, and trends affecting the FTSE 100 index, helping you stay ahead with timely insights for your investment decisions.

 We update every Friday morning as soon as the London Stock Exchange (LSE) market opens at 8:00am UK local time (GMT+1).